redewiedergabe/tagger/README.md

 Input format must a tsv file with a column for each STWR type you want to calculate scores for.
 For example, for direct, the file must contain a column named 'direct'.
 For each token, the value must be either 'direct' (positive case) or 'x' (negative case) (just like the output format of the recognizer).
 The script adds an additional column 'direct_pred' and calculates the scores between those columns.
 A detailed analysis is written to a folder called 'result_stats' in your output directory.

-You can use the script **util/create_testformat_from_rwcorpus.py** to convert any files that are in the column-based-text format of the [corpus Redewiedergabe](https://github.com/redewiedergabe/corpus) into a format that allows you to use them as input file for the rwtagger_script in test mode.
+You can use the script **util/create_testformat_from_rwcorpus.py** to convert any files that are in the column-based-text format of the [corpus Redewiedergabe](https://github.com/redewiedergabe/corpus) into a format that allows you to use them as input file for the rwtagger in test mode.

 ### Some examples
 The directory **test** contains some folders you can use for testing.
+Note that the data in the output folder will be overwritten whenever you call the script again.

 ```python rwtagger.py input_dir output_dir```